Finding the Best Daycare for Your Child

 Before you make a decision on a daycare center (or another daycare situation), here are a few things to consider:

 Be sure discipline doesn't involve isolation, humiliation, or intimidation.
-Make sure the center's policies agree with yours.
+Make sure the center's discipline policies agree with yours.

 Be certain the center has a specific diaper-changing area, with a sink, separated from the rest of the facility.
 Watch to see that staff members wash their hands at the right times like after diaper changes and before snacks or meals.